dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 - `cost` is the number of enemy tickets depleted when the template is completed.
 See [Ticket Costs](#ticket-costs) for guidance.
 - `desc` is the template description shown in-game.

-Note: TEMPLATETYPE must be one of `CAS`, `STRIKE`, `BAI`, `ANTISHIP`, `SEAD`.
+Note: TEMPLATETYPE must be one of `CAS`, `STRIKE`, `BAI`, `ANTISHIP`, or `SEAD`.

 ### STM File

 STM files are Static Templates, which are created and edited in the DCS Mission Editor.

-Note the groups and units in the STM need to follow [name conventions](#naming-conventions) and [death goal specifications](#death-goals).
+Note the groups and units in the STM need to follow [naming conventions](#naming-conventions) and [death goal specifications](#death-goals).

 To create a new STM file from scratch:

 1. Open the DCS Mission Editor.
 1. Load a new mission on Caucases.
-1. Place and name groups as required.
+1. Place and name objects and groups as required.
+Follow the [naming conventions](#naming-conventions) for any statics, groups or units you place.
 1. Click Edit -> Save Static Template.
 Use the [naming conventions](#naming-conventions) for both the Name and File Name field.
 1. Run `uv run tools/save-template.py theaters/calamity/theater/RegionName/TemplateFileName.stm`, substituting the correct region and template name.